-Calla Poisoning in Cats
+Calla Lily Poisoning in Cats

 Written By hannah hollinger

-Published: 02/11/2017Updated: 07/13/2021
+Published: 02/11/2017Updated: 09/23/2024

-What is Calla Poisoning?
+What is Calla Lily Poisoning?

 Youtube Play

-Symptoms of Calla Poisoning in Cats
+Symptoms of Calla Lily Poisoning in Cats

 Symptoms of calla lily poisoning in your cat typically occur immediately after ingestion and can be incredibly painful.
 Signs your cat may be suffering from calla lily poisoning include:

-Causes of Calla Poisoning in Cats
+Causes of Calla Lily Poisoning in Cats

 Calla lilies contain toxic compounds known as insoluble calcium oxalates.
 These crystals are released when your cat bites into any portion of the calla lily plant.
 The compounds penetrate the soft tissues of your cat’s mouth, throat and GI tract, causing intense pain and irritation.
-While all parts of the plant are toxic, the highest concentrations of the crystals occur in the bulb or rootstock area.
-Because of the severe irritation, most cats will not ingest large quantities of the plant.

-Diagnosis of Calla Poisoning in Cats
+Diagnosis of Calla Lily Poisoning in Cats

-Diagnosis of calla lily poisoning in your cat will begin with a thorough physical exam in your veterinarian’s office.
-Your vet will closely examine your cat’s mouth for signs of irritation.
-Depending on your cat’s level of discomfort, they may need to be given a mild sedative in order to allow the vet to perform the exam.
-In cases of a severe reaction your vet may wish to view the tissues of your cat’s throat.
+In cases of a severe reaction, your vet may wish to view the tissues of your cat’s throat.
 This will be done by placing a small, specialized camera into your cat’s mouth and down their throat.
 These pictures will help determine the extent of the poisoning and how aggressive treatment should be.

-Treatment of Calla Poisoning in Cats
+Treatment of Calla Lily Poisoning in Cats

-Treatment of calla lily poisoning in your cat will address both the symptoms and the underlying cause.
 Your vet will first address any life-threatening symptoms.
-In some cats, irritation from calla lily poisoning can be so severe that it causes the tissues of their mouth and airways to swell making drinking, eating and breathing difficult.
-If this is the case, your vet will administer anti-inflammatory drugs to your cat, which will help ease the swelling.
-Drugs that open up the airway passages may also be given in connection.
+In rare cases, irritation from calla lily poisoning can be so severe that it causes the tissues of the cat's mouth and airways to swell, making drinking, eating, and breathing difficult.
+If this is the case, your vet will administer anti-inflammatory drugs to your cat to help ease the swelling.
+Drugs that open up the airway passages may also be given.
 Finally, your vet may give injections of pain medication to help make your cat comfortable.

-Since cats rarely ingest large quantities of calla lily plant, forcing your cat to vomit isn’t generally needed for this type of plant poisoning.
+Since cats rarely ingest large quantities of calla lily plant, it's generally not necessary to induce vomiting for this type of plant poisoning.
 Your vet will most likely perform oral, throat and, in some cases, stomach lavage of your cat in an attempt to rinse away any remaining crystals.
-This will involve squirting saline into your cat’s mouth via a needle-less syringe and allowing the fluid to drain out of their mouth.
 This will be done repeatedly to attempt to ease your cat’s reaction.
-IV fluids may also be given to help prevent dehydration until your cat is able to take fluids orally.

 Petted logo